gloryofrobots/arza/README.md

   - [Loading order](#loading-order)

 ### Syntax overview
-Lalan uses original syntax inspired by Lua and OCaml Expression syntax similar to convenient scripting languages with infix and prefix operators and function calls via ```f(...)```.
-But instead of using some kind of block separators ({} or begin end) Lalan allows one or more expressions inside parens (exp1 exp2 expe).
+Lalan uses syntax similar to convenient scripting languages with infix and prefix operators and function calls via ```f(...)```.
+But instead of using some kind of block separators ({} or begin end) for multiexpression statements Lalan allows one or more expressions inside parens (exp1 exp2 expe).
-Result of such group expression will be the result of last expression.
+Result of such group expression will be the result of the last expression.
 This simple rule provides organic coexistence of serial and single expressions.

 ```
 fun add(x,y) = x + y
 fun add_and_print(x,y) =